-The Constitution carried the eminently liberal character of its authors, and like the Constitution of the United States, it determined fundamental rights, abolished slavery, respect for the privacy of citizens and limited the privileges of the clergy, represented by the Catholic Church.
+The Constitution carried the eminently liberal character of its authors, and like the Constitution of the United States, determined fundamental rights, abolished slavery, respect for the privacy of citizens and limited the privileges of the clergy, represented by the Catholic Church.
 Honduras is defined as a state and its Honduran inhabitants, following the rhetoric of the Declaration of Absolute Independence issued by the National Constituent Assembly in 1823.

 Dionisio de Herrera the Father of the Nation

 Being the Supreme Head of the State of Honduras, he dedicated himself to developing agriculture, industry and in general to organizing the state as a progressive and developed nation.
-During his government, the first political division of Honduras was established in 7 departments:
+In his government, the first political division of Honduras was established in 7 departments:

 - Thank you (today it is the department of Lempira )

-Writer of the Act of Independence of 1821
+Drafter of the Act of Independence of 1821